Posted On: Friday - January 31st 2020 5:01PM MST

 Any good book ought to have a road trip, and Lionel Shriver does not let us down here either.
 It turns out there is no State of Nevada anymore - it is the "United States of Nevada", no utopia by any means, and cut off by all relations to any country but Eritrea (ha, she's funny too!), but a renegade land that unchipped brother Jared has gone off to.
 The people of this land live off the reach of the SCAB, and must survive completely without material imported or exported.
 The place has seen the endgame of the new economy and wants no part of it, so its economy is at square one.
 You need to have a place like this in any dystopic novel, if you're going to have something resembling a happy ending, and the same for real life.

 The road trip is undertaken by Willing, an UNwilling cousin Goog, cousin Bing, and great-aunt Nollie, the writer and only one who enjoys actual driving of a car.
-There is just another beef have here.
+There is just another beef I have here.
 Again, I don't expect this Bi-Coastal (E. coast of N. America and island off W. coast of Europe) lady to write correctly of what she doesn't know.

 This mistake is that Nevada may have been the closest state to be a Libertarian paradise, or at least full of people who would want that, 30-50 years ago, but it's not now, and won't be in 2047, barring an expulsion.
-After many decades of illegal alien immigration, especially to Los Vegas, the state is not the same, with those old ornery codgers and cowboys no longer having a big influence.
+After many decades of illegal alien immigration, especially to Las Vegas, the state is not the same, with those old ornery codgers and cowboys no longer having a big influence.
 Miss Shriver is imagining a Nevada of 1970.
 It's not like Miss Shriver didn't do a good job describing the State of Nevada, as "a magnet for kooks, misfits, outcasts, miscreants, mavericks - the malcontents, the fantasists, the workers of short-cuts", with a really cool background picture from its history.
-Due to huge Hispanic immigration, it's just way off now, and would be even more off
+Due to huge Hispanic immigration, it's just way off now, and would be even more off if this continues.

 In general for this book you'd think this immigration aspect of all the changes in America would have some bearing on the writer's extrapolations, but all she's got is "Lats are OK".
 Is this a personal thing with her?
 Maybe, but, I still can't get over the Lat boyfriend helping do the dishes (see Part 1).
 Yeah, right!!